Visit Alsace: Exploring Strasbourg and Colmar by Car

 The drive from Colmar to Freiburg was rather uneventful except for our stop for fuel.
 Locating a gas station is fairly easy as there are many along the highway.
 The difficult part is knowing the correct fuel to put in the car.

-My husband couldn’t remember if the Hertz agent has told him to use diesel or regular.
-We couldn’t find anywhere on the car what we needed to use.
+My husband couldn’t remember if the Hertz agent had told him to use diesel or regular.
+We couldn’t find anywhere in the car what we needed to use.
 The manual was in German so it was useless to us.

 Thankfully the attendant could smell what we needed.
 I kid you not.
 He didn’t speak English, but by smelling near the hood of the car he knew we needed regular gas and not diesel.
 There’s a lesson here: always know the type of gas before you leave the rental car lot.